 - Reserved memory shall contain the kill and and/or access passwords, if passwords are implemented on the Tag.
 The kill password shall be stored at memory addresses 00_h to 1F_h; the access password shall be stored at memory addresses 20_h to 3F_h.
-See 6.3.2.1.1. - EPC memory shall contain a CRC-16 at memory addresses 00_h to 0F_h, Protocol-Control (PC) bits at memory addresses 10_h to 1F_h, and a code (such as an EPC, and hereafter referred to as an EPC) that identifies the object to which the Tag is or will be attached beginning at address 20_h.
+See 6.3.2.1.1. - EPC memory shall contain a StoredCRC at memory addresses 00_h to 0F_h, a StoredPC at addresses 10_h to 1F_h, a code (such as an EPC, and hereafter referred to as an EPC) that identifies the object to which the Tag is or will be attached beginning at address 20_h, and if the Tag implements Extended Protocol Control (XPC) then either one or two XPC word(s) beginning at address 210_h.
 See 6.3.2.1.2. - TID memory shall contain an 8-bit ISO/IEC 15963 allocation class identifier at memory locations 00_h to 07_h.
 TID memory shall contain sufficient identifying information above 07_h for an Interrogator to uniquely identify the custom commands and/or optional features that a Tag supports.
 See 6.3.2.1.3.

-User memory allows user-specific data storage.
+User memory is optional.
 See 6.3.2.1.4.

 The logical addressing of all memory banks shall begin at zero (00_h) .
 The physical memory map is vendor-specific.
 Commands that access memory have a MemBank parameter that selects the bank, and an address parameter, specified using the EBV format described in Annex A, to select a particular memory location within that bank.
-When Tags backscatter memory contents, this backscatter shall fall on word boundaries (except in the case of a truncated reply - see 6.3.2.10.1.1).
+When Tags backscatter memory contents, this backscatter shall fall on word boundaries (except in the case of a truncated reply - see 6.3.2.11.1.1).